Skip to main content

 Bundle deals work because they offer customers more value for their money—plain and simple.
 When shoppers see they can get more products for a lower price than if they bought them separately, it triggers that feeling of getting a great deal—and who doesn’t love that during BFCM?

-When crafting your own BFCM bundles, think about how you can make life easier for your customers.
+When crafting your own BFCM bundles, think about how you can remove friction for your customers.
 Are there complementary products that naturally go together?
 Can you help them solve a problem with a one-stop purchase?

 The more value you can show, both in terms of cost savings and experience, the more irresistible your bundle deals will be.